t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

 ## Bigrams

-Given the above, we turn now to bigrams, or sequences of two tokens.
-Representing the corpus as these sequences, as opposed to individual tokens, will make for a better model of Dickinson's poetry.
+We now turn to bigrams, or sequences of two tokens.
+Representing the corpus as bigrams will produce a model that encodes sequential information about Dickinson's poetry.

 As before, we preprocess the corpus, but this time we set `ngram = 2`.